daisykim/daisykim.github.io/p/terms.md

 ## F. Copyright Infringement and DMCA Policy

 If you believe that content on our website violates your copyright, please contact us in accordance with our Digital Millennium Copyright Act Policy.
-If you are a copyright owner and you believe that content on CODE OF CUBES violates your rights, please contact us via our convenient DMCA form or by emailing copyright@CODE OF CUBES.com.
+If you are a copyright owner and you believe that content on CODE OF CUBES violates your rights, please contact us via our convenient DMCA form or by emailing support@codeofcubes.com.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

 We will terminate the accounts of repeat infringers of this policy.